nekesa-w/afyazone_fitnessapp/README.md

 ## Installation

-To install FitBuddy on your Android device, follow these steps:
+To install AfyaZone on your Android device, follow these steps:

 1. **Clone Repository:**
    ```